pmaldagu/s19_Libft/README.md

 19 Coding School project (42 Network)

-"The aim of this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects."
+>The aim of this project is to code a C library regrouping usual functions that you’ll be allowed to use in all your other projects.

 ## Status